wp-plugins/robo-gallery/readme.txt

 = How to change font size of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

-= How to define custom hover effect for some gallery thumbnail? =

-When you open gallery media manager you'll see there list of the gallery images.
-Click on some image and on the right side you'll see images options.
-Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

 = Where specify description of the gallery images? =